ex8/PuroxyIO/README.md

 ### Usage
 Clone it.
 I recommend a virtualenv using python3, you can so with this command (change ENV_NAME to any python environment name you like):
     `virtualenv -p python3 ENV_NAME`

+Then activate the virtual environment like so:
+	`source ENV_NAME/bin/activate`

+Then you should see a (ENV_NAME) before your terminal shell name.
 Then you need to install the dependencies like so:
 	`pip install -r requirements.txt`